 What is the pretext for art?
 Graphic art illustrates changing ideals of beauty and moral perceptions.

 Art is about the pursuit of engaging forbidden pictures, and terrible is better, driven to insanity by its obsession with aesthetics.
+We like shapes, these shapes, particularly on the body are highly potent to our attention.

 "We have a tremendous capacity to imbue even inanimate things with beliefs, desires, emotions, and consciousness".